OpenNebula/docs/source/integration_and_development/references/sunstone_dev.rst

   .. note::  Notice how we import from the ``@ComponentsModule`` instead of using a relative path to the ``src/modules/components`` directory.
 This is because the import goes through the module federation and is resolved dynamically at runtime, as opposed to being bundled within our new module directly.

-.. _cross_module_imports:

 .. important:: Cross-module imports should *NEVER* be done relative to one another, only inside subdirectories of the module itself should you use relative import paths like ``import ... from @modules/<moduleName>``.
-Any cross-module dependencies should be resolved through ``@<ModuleName>``.
+See :ref:`importing from other modules <importing_remote_modules>` for more information.

 7. Now lets rename our component to "UsersAndGroups" and modify the code so that we return a 2 column grid with both our tables inside